-RSS chief Mohan Bhagwat’s visit to Mithun Chakraborty’s Mumbai house earlier this week cannot be dismissed as a mere courtesy call.
+RSS chief Mohan Bhagwat’s visit to Mithun Chakraborty’s Mumbai house earlier in February cannot be dismissed as a mere courtesy call.
 Isn’t it more than a ‘coincidence’ that the actor, who was shooting in Lucknow was back in Mumbai on Tuesday and the RSS strongman happened to be in Mumbai too, after his Bihar visit?

 The visit lasted for around one hour and 45 minutes and was described by sources as a breakfast meet.
 A person like Bhagwat has his visits and itineraries planned well in advance and these are not agendas that can be modified at whims and fancies.